Sp3ctral/GFU-314-Env/README.md

 ![Importing the Image](assets/1.png)

 5. Find the image that you unzipped and import it into UTM.
-6. Highlight the imported image in UTM then go to the image settings.
+6. Highlight the imported image in UTM then go to the image settings in the top right corner.

 ![Image Settings](assets/2.png)